socool/docs-terraswap-io/content/docs/reference/pair.md

 {
     "update_config": {
-        "owner": "<HumanAddr>", // or do not insert this key if not essential "lp_commission": 0.3, // or do not insert this key if not essential "owner_commission": 0.3, // or do not insert this key if not essential }
+        "owner": "<HumanAddr>", // or do not insert this key if not essential "lp_commission": 0.3 // or do not insert this key if not essential }
 }
 ```